ldsanchez/random-onchain-svgnft/README.md

 Now you are ready to run the `npx hardhat verify --network rinkeby <CONTRACT_ADDRESS>` command to verify your contracts on etherscan 🛰

-# 🚢 Ship it! 🚁

-🌐 Open https://testnets.opensea.io/ connect your deployment wallet anc paste your `<CONTRACT_ADDRESS>`

 # 📝 To-Do

+- Use Hot-Chain-Svg (Done)
 - Migrate to VRF v2
+- Upload SVG to IPFS
-- Use Hot-Chain-Svg
+- Front-End Creator

 # Thanks 👏🏻